arn4v/markbox/README.md

 ## License

-Bookmarky is licensed under the GNU Affero General Public License v3.0-or-later.
+Markbox is licensed under the GNU Affero General Public License v3.0-or-later.
 The full license can be found in the [LICENSE file](./LICENSE).